November 20, 2018

 A new furnace and air conditioner can cost in the thousands while other appliances (like your oven and refrigerator) are much less costly.
-So it makes sense to get your HVAC system checked out ahead of time to know what you’re getting into.
+So, it makes sense to get your HVAC system checked out ahead of time to know what you’re getting into.

 The cost of HVAC inspections ranges from around $200 on the low end to $600 on the high end.
-The price normally depends on the size of the home and whether or not you want a full energy-efficiency report.
+The price normally depends on the size of the home and whether you want a full energy-efficiency report.

 An HVAC inspection takes just a little bit of time and money and gives you a clearer picture of what to expect if you decide to purchase the home.
 It will tell you the condition of your home’s heating and cooling system, and if any repairs or replacements are warranted.

 After a professional inspection by a licensed and trained HVAC technician, you will receive a report with all their findings.
 There may also be recommendations and suggestions for repairs, replacements, and energy-efficiency upgrades.

 Learn the bare minimum of what’s included in your HVAC inspection.

 You’re not just purchasing a home; you’re purchasing an expensive HVAC system.
 Here are some things to consider when it comes to your heating and cooling system.